ziazon/urlinsane/README.md

 * GeoIp Lookup.
 * Estimate popularity of a domain variant via google search
 * Lookup whois record
-* Checks for webpage similarity
+* Check for redirects and get new domain
 * Emoji domains
 * Grabs HTTP and SMTP service banners